cp3402-students/2020-sp1-project-cp3402-2020-team01/README.md

 - `Widget Free` - Appearance -> Customize -> Widgets: Remove all widgets from the Home page.

+### Site Maintenance

+To maintain the site this theme is currently being utilised by.
+The following information should be noted:

+- `Menu Navigation` - Appearance -> Menus: This site uses the menu structure of WordPress and does not add any pages automatically.
+- `Gallery Images` - Gallery -> Manage Galleries: Using the NextGEN Gallery plugin, we are able to maintain a large selection of imagery by folder which is then displayed on the "Gallery" page.
+- `Bands` - Pages -> All Pages: Using child pages of the "Bands" page, each band has its own dedicated blurb about them.
+- `Upcoming Events` - Posts -> All Posts: Displayed on Front and "News/Events" page, any new posts that are created will automatically update the site.
+Please note there is a maximum of four visible on the Front page at any time.
+- `Membership Forms` - WPForms: Using the WPForms plugin, the site holds a "Jazz Club Townsville Membership Form" which is the main form displayed when clicking the "Join Today" CTA button on the site.
+This form is embedded in the "Membership" page as the link to the plugin.

 Credits
 ---------------
 * Based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)